OpenVR-Advanced-Settings/OpenVR-AdvancedSettings/docs/SteamVRInputGuide.md

 ## Okay Cool?
 How do I do this?

 1. Go to SteamVR dashboard->Steam->Controller Bindings OR go to http://127.0.0.1:8998/dashboard/controllerbinding.html from a desktop browser WHILE steamVR is running.
-2. Select your application you want to modify keybinds (Advanced Settings will currently always be at the bottom)
+2. Select the application you want to modify keybinds for (Advanced Settings will currently always be at the bottom)
 3. Select your controller (the controller must be on).
 4. Select your binding.
 5. Now we are ready to bind our actions!